spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 Here are the high level steps we'll go thru to build out our data pipeline:
 + **Acquire the data.** Extracting audio from a youtube video via the youtube API.
 + **Audio processing.** Converting audio into wav format and converting to mono.
-+ **Speech-to-text transcription.** Using Google Cloud services, we'll transcribe our audio speech into text.
++ **Speech-to-text transcription.** Using Google Cloud services, we'll transcribe the audio speech into text.
-+ **Data enrichment.** Sentence and word tokenization.
++ **Data enrichment.** Perform sentence and word tokenization.
 Text analytics.
 Data transformations.
-+ **Graph model.** Ingesting our data into a network graph model.
++ **Graph model.** Ingesting data into a network data model.
 Performing network transformations and statistics.
 + **Visualization.** Viewing and creating a data visualization of our network model in Gephi.

 # Prerequisites